Grade Levels: 5/6, 7/8

 - As the teacher or student reads the script, move along the timeline and leave a checkmark above the line when someone gains enfranchisement, and below the line when someone loses it.

-- After the simulation, ask all students to sit.
+- After the simulation, ask all students to sit (or turn their cameras back on).
 Post these leading questions on the blackboard.
 Give students a few minutes to think.
-Using a talking stick, go respectfully around the circle and give each student the opportunity to respond to one of the following questions:
+Using a talking stick, go respectfully around the circle and give each student the opportunity to respond to one of the following questions (you could post these questions in the chat feature and ask students to respond there as well):

 - What did you observe about the voting history in our country?